googlefonts/VTT-Deficiencies/README.md

 **Repo:** Open a larger font in VTT.
 (Inter Variable font) Add autohinting.
 Export XML file File > Export > All code to XML.
 Make a change to the xml file.
 Import file, File > Import > All code from XML.
 For the Inter Varaible font example the code can take up to 1 + minutes, and looks like the application has hung.
 For larger fonts such as any CJK, it is difficult to know how long this action will take.

-**Recommandation:** Show progress bar for import of xml.
+**Recommendation:** Show progress bar for import of xml.

-**Code is not compiled on Import of XML file**
-When changes are made and an XML file is imported in VTT, the code needs to be compiled.
+**Suggestion: Compile everything for all glyphs and save on Import of XML file** When changes are made to an exported XML file, and the XML file is imported in VTT, the code needs to be compiled.
 Tools > Complile > Everything for all glyphs.

-**Suggestion:** Add option to Import, Compile everything for all glyphs and save.
+**Idea:** Add option in the VTT UI, to Import, Compile everything for all glyphs and save.

 ## Instance Range CVT Deltas
+_Ideas, and code for future hinting of Variable fonts_

 **Targeted cvt deltas for design space instances or instance ranges**